 A way-opener for her people, she spoke of how she felt responsible for the lives and self-conception of so many, especially our children.
 She said, "I'm not actually living for myself.
-If I left, there'd be so many children who'd have no way of knowing that life doesn't have to be a tragedy because they're Black."
+If I left (from Mississippi and the battlefield), there'd be so many children who'd have no way of knowing that life doesn't have to be a tragedy because they're Black."

-Moreover, she offered criticism of the Vietnam War that retains its relevance for the announced wars in Afghanistan, Iraq and Libya and the numerous proxy and unannounced wars in Haiti, Palestine and elsewhere.
+Moreover, she offered criticism of the Vietnam War that retains its relevance for the announced wars waged in Afghanistan, Iraq and Libya and the numerous proxy and unannounced wars in Haiti, Palestine and elsewhere.
 First, she criticized the racist hypocrites who talked about war as a way of "helping to have free elections in Vietnam and we can't even vote here at home."
 She said, "It's wrong to fight (in such a war).
 I don't just say this for the Black man.
-I just don't think anybody with any decency should go to a racist war like that," especially when they don't know what's really going on.
+I just don't think anybody with any decency should go to a racist war like that," especially when they don't know what's really going on and the toll it takes in lives and resources better spent at home and elsewhere.